 - Fruits Dogs Can Eat

-- Can Dogs Eat Nuts
+- Herbs Dogs Can Eat

-- Can Dogs Eat Beans
+- Nuts Dog Can Eat

 Find more information on human foods dogs can eat right here on Spoiled Hounds!

-📌 Pin this to save and share with your friends 📌
+📌 Pin this to save and share 📌

 Wow.
 I never heard such a bunch of bunk.
 In Alaska & Siberia where I grew up, our sled dogs ate almost exclusively salmon & rice.
 We would cook it up in a big steel oil drum over a fire.
 During the seasonal salmon run they had enough fish that they didn’t need rice, and it was always fed to them raw and whole.
 During the winter, especially on the trail, we would just toss them whole frozen salmon and they would gnaw on it starting at the head until it was gone, bones fins tail & all.
 I never saw a dog choke on a bone and it’s considered common knowledge that raw salmon is the best diet for a dog.
 If you don’t feed them the bones they don’t get enough calcium, and the heads & guts have a lot of essential nutrients & vitamins for them too.